asugden/bebox/README.md

 - lickspout water.scad  the file used to create lickspout bitube water.stl.
 This, too, depends on the curved pipe library
 - utilities.scad  a set of useful functions for OpenSCAD

+###syringe-pump
+The syringe pump is designed to tightly fit 20 ml syringes.
+All necessary mechanical and electrical components are listed in the README of the syringe

+- syringe pump box.stl  a file that defines the enclosure of the syringe pump including the motor and carriage
+- syringe pump carriage.stl  the carriage that rides along bearings to compress the syringe.
+Note that it should be printed vertically rather than on a flat face.

 ###wheel
 - wheel.stl  a pre-made file that can be printed on an average FDM printer with minimal layer heights.
 This requires two M4 nuts to be embedded and two M4x10 bolts to pinch the axles.
 I recommend using black PLA for the wheel as other colors may not correctly block the IR light of a beam breaker.
 We had problems with gray PLA being transparent to IR light.